raolivei/docker_monitoring_nodejs_app/README.md

 $ ./deploy.sh
 ```

+4. Give root password and email address when required

 *If you need to rebuild the containers (e.g.: image updates, configuration changes), make the necessary changes and run the following command:*
 ```bash
 $ sudo docker-compose up --build`